SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction: Introduction

 \item \textbf{Progressive cascade expansion}: Training proceeds by doubling interior cascades while fixing endpoints, stabilizing optimization and reusing learned weights as depth increases~\cite{bengio2009curriculum,karras2018progressive}. \end{enumerate}

-We train SDUM on heterogeneous CMRxRecon and fastMRI data, covering cardiac (BlackBlood, Cine, Flow2d, LGE, Mapping, Perfusion, T1rho, T1w, T2w, Aorta, Tagging) and brain (AXT1, AXT2, AXFlair, AXT1POST) protocols with Cartesian and non-Cartesian sampling.
-On the CMRxRecon2025 challenge, evaluating generalization to unseen centers, diseases, 5T field strength, and pediatric populations, SDUM achieves state-of-the-art performance across all four tracks with a single model and no task-specific fine-tuning, exceeding specialized baselines by up to ${+}1.0$~dB.
-On CMRxRecon2024, SDUM surpasses the winning method PromptMR+~\cite{xin2024enhanced} by ${+}0.55$~dB.
-On fastMRI brain~\cite{zbontar2018fastmri}, it exceeds the winning solution PC-RNN~\cite{chen2022pyramid} by ${+}1.8$~dB.
-Extensive ablations validate each design choice: SWDC yields ${+}0.43$~dB over standard DC, per-cascade CSME adds ${+}0.51$~dB, and UC contributes ${+}0.38$~dB.
-Beyond headline metrics, we conduct (to our knowledge) the \textbf{first scaling-laws study for MRI reconstruction}.
-Sweeping cascade depth $T$ from 1 to 18, we observe that reconstruction quality follows PSNR~${\sim}$~log(parameters) with correlation $r{=}0.986$ ($R^2{=}0.973$), demonstrating predictable and consistent gains with no early saturation.
-This provides a practical guide for trading compute against reconstruction fidelity.
+We train SDUM on heterogeneous CMRxRecon data covering cardiac protocols (BlackBlood, Cine, Flow2d, LGE, Mapping, Perfusion, T1rho, T1w, T2w, Aorta, Tagging) with Cartesian and non-Cartesian sampling.
+On the CMRxRecon2025 challenge~\cite{Xu_2025_CMRxRecon2025}, which evaluates generalization to unseen centers, diseases, 5T field strength, and pediatric populations, a \emph{single} SDUM achieves state-of-the-art performance across all four tracks without task-specific fine-tuning, exceeding specialized baselines by up to ${+}1.0$~dB.
+On CMRxRecon2024~\cite{wang2025towards}, SDUM surpasses the winning method PromptMR+~\cite{xin2024enhanced} by ${+}0.55$~dB and wins in over 90\% of paired validation cases.
+We further evaluate strict zero-shot transfer on in-house CEST MRI from an unseen scanner vendor/protocol, where SDUM reaches 43.57~dB PSNR and 0.9769 SSIM without adaptation.
+To examine whether SDUM's design principles transfer beyond cardiac MRI, we train a separate model on fastMRI brain data~\cite{zbontar2018fastmri}, where it exceeds PC-RNN~\cite{chen2022pyramid} by ${+}1.8$~dB.
+We also conduct (to our knowledge) the first \textbf{empirical scaling analysis for CMR reconstruction}, sweeping cascade depth $T$ from 1 to 18 and training data volume from 40\% to 100\%.
+Reconstruction quality follows PSNR~${\sim}$~$\log$(parameters) with correlation $r{=}0.986$.
+Beyond reporting numbers, we distill practical scaling lessons for building MRI reconstruction foundation models, including the need for diversity-aware data scaling and compute-optimal training.